arithcrypto/AVX512PolynomialMultiplication/Karatsuba/Karat3Karat3KaratRec/Readme.md

-The folder Karat5Karat5KaratRec contains the following files:
+The folder Karat3Karat3KaratRec contains the following files:

-* **gf2xmul_AVX2.c** : AVX2 source code of the 3-way split  then 3-way split of Karatsuba algorithm.
-Final multiplication is done using the **_mm_clmulepi64_si128**  instruction.
+* **gf2xmul_AVX2.c** : AVX2 source code of the 3-way split + 3-way split of Karatsuba algorithm.
+Final multiplication is done using
+the **_mm_clmulepi64_si128**  instruction.
-* **gf2xmul_AVX512.c** : AVX512 source code of the 3-way split then 3-way split of Karatsuba algorithm.
+* **gf2xmul_AVX512.c** : AVX512 source code of the 3-way split + 3-way split of Karatsuba algorithm.
 Final multiplication is done using the **_mm512_clmulepi64_epi128** instruction.
 * **Karat3_3.c** : main program to measure the performances of the above multiplications.

 **Prerequisites**